Data Loss Threats & How the 3-2-1 Backup Method Can Help

 The underlying importance of a 3-2-1 data backup plan

 While humankind will never tame all of the natural disasters, snare every hacker, or create a laptop that cannot be lost, what we can do is have a plan.
-A 3-2-1 data backup strategy provides complete protection from data-loss threats that can drastically affect a small business’s bottom line.
+A 3-2-1 data backup strategy provides complete protection from data-loss threats that can drastically affect a business’s bottom line.

 Where a data backup strategy matters:

-Regardless of the reason they were targeted, a small business locked out of its data may not even have the opportunity to pay a ransom as the hacker has moved on.
+Regardless of the reason they were targeted, a business locked out of its data may not even have the opportunity to pay a ransom as the hacker has moved on.
 The damage is done.
-Therefore, having secure backups of important data gives the power back to small business owners!
+Therefore, having secure backups of important data gives the power back to business owners!

 User Accident or Error

-Whether a user accidentally deletes something important, their hardware gives up the ghost, or a laptop gets left on the subway, data loss can have serious productivity and brand impacts to a small business.
+Whether a user accidentally deletes something important, their hardware gives up the ghost, or a laptop gets left on the subway, data loss can have serious productivity and brand impacts to a business.
 Trying to recreate that nearly-finished slide deck or customer project is both frustrating and gets in the way of new work being completed.
 And explaining to customers why their important IP was lost can seriously damage reputations and trust.